 Having finished the game, I am now adding Alex to the many female characters within video games I consider to be utter masterpiece.

-Although you are given the ability to shape her to some extend, Alex remains a smart, opinionated, strong young woman with a heavy past that, and even though you learn just how much that affects her, it doesn’t hold her back, it simply shapes her, it givers her and shapes her humanity, and I appreciated that in a way that might be to complex to put into words.
+Although you are given the ability to shape her to some extent, Alex remains a smart, opinionated, strong young woman with a heavy past that, and even though you learn just how much that affects her, it doesn’t hold her back, it simply shapes her, it gives her and shapes her humanity, and I appreciated that in a way that might be too complex to put into words.

 The game doesn’t take too long to break away this perceived idea that this will be a simple indie game featuring a lot of teenagers and spunky dialogue (although the spunky dialogue was an absolute joy and I wish more game put as much effort into dialogue and skilled voice actors).
 OXENFREE is categorized as a supernatural teen thriller, but, honestly, I wouldn’t really know what to categorize it, as it felt like so much more.